muad-dweeb/cw/README.md

 * Use `install.sh` to install the system requirements and prep the server for running the repo code

-# Sheet Manager

-### Run with test data

-`python ~/muad-dweeb/cw/manage_sheets.py --master-config master_test --child-config child_test --operation merge`

 # Spreadsheet Scrape

+Reads a spreadsheet containing first/last names, State and city values, then scrapes the configured (if supported) website for contact info matching those values as search arguments.

+Supports distributed processing by defining what hostname is assigned which rows in a `hostname` column in the spreadsheet.

+### Warning

+Unable to automatically clear Captchas!
+As such, babysitting is required and remote machines can not be run headless for sites with Captchas.

 ### Usage

-Recommend to sort the input sheet by owner last name to prevent duplicate scrapes beforehand.
+Recommend to sort the input sheet by owner last-name/first-name to prevent duplicate scrapes beforehand.

 `cd ~/muad-dweeb/cw`

 `./python scrape/spreadsheet_scrape.py -h`

+# Sheet Manager

+Utility for joining spreadsheets based on a configured primary key.

+### Run with included test data

+`python ~/muad-dweeb/cw/manage_sheets.py --master-config master_test --child-config child_test --operation merge`